 The password manager LastPass is without doubt one of the most popular online password management solutions.
 A core reason for that is that it is available as a free version that offers functionality that most competing password managers don't offer in this form.

-The free version of Last Pass supports all the features that you would come to expect from a password manager.
-This includes an online database of account information that get synchronized across browsers if you want, automatic form filling, one-click login on websites and the ability to store secure notes in your vault which can be an excellent way of storing important documents and data in the cloud.
+The free version of Last Pass supports all the features that you would come to expect from a password manager; this includes browser extensions for all popular browsers, an online database of account information that get synchronized across browsers if you want, automatic form filling, one-click login to websites and the ability to store secure notes in your vault which can be an excellent way of storing important documents and data in the cloud.

 The vault can be accessed from any web browser, even if an extension or plugin is not installed.
 This is great if you often work on public computer systems.

 LastPass is compatible with major browsers and there are app versions available for mobile devices to use it on these as well.
 The service does not restrict free users in terms of the number of passwords that they can store or the number of devices they may install the password manager on.

 A universal installer is available on the LastPass website that you can download and run to install the password manager in all web browsers running on your system at once.
 Well, not in all, but the major browsers are all supported: Internet Explorer, Microsoft Edge, Firefox, Chrome, Safari and Opera.
 You can select the browsers that you want it installed in as well, or download individual extensions if you prefer that.